 Our trip had taken us around three weeks, and we hadn’t cycled more than 80km on any one day; our average was about 50, though we had a few days out of the saddle too.
 Our biggest gripe, along with the mosquitoes, was the hills – Croatia can be unforgiving for the inexperienced cyclist – but a few days in the saddle soon gets you fit, and I am certainly not in peak condition.
 Despite being well-known, the beauty of Croatia is just how easy it still is to get away from tourists, and, though admittedly not at the bargain prices of ten years ago when the country was still trying to recover its tourist infrastructure, it’s still at a much more affordable price than say Italy or France.
 The amazing thing is I feel like I have only scratched the surface on my trip – there are over a thousand islands on this coastline, enough to keep you occupied for a lifetime if you so wished.
 We didn’t even discover beautiful Brac or Korcula, unspoiled Vis or Bisevo’s fabled Blue Grotto.
 The lure of those treasures means that I’ll gladly do battle with insects and 12% gradients all over again.

-This is not the first time Urban Travel Blog has got on a bike, so check out what happened when Michael Bailey attempted a two wheel tour of Armenia’s stunning monasteries.
+This is not the first time Urban Travel Blog has got on a bike, so find out what happened when Michael Bailey attempted a two wheel tour of Armenia’s stunning monasteries.
 Or read up on Duncan Rhodes’ adventure on a Soviet-era Rog bicycle in Ljubljana, Slovenia.
+(All photos by Henry Wasung).